Best Options Trading Strategy. Introduction to Options Spreads.

 Choosing of assets for trading can take a long time, especially when it comes to options trading.
 Keeping this in mind, we’ve created the options screener that saves your time and helps find new trading ideas based on a simple principle – buying cheap options or selling expensive ones.

 In this article we will introduce the option spreads, consider their application in different option combinations, discuss their pros and cons and take simple examples with the help of thinkorswim trading platform.

-You already know what options are and maybe you’ve even traded some options but now it’s time to learn about option spreads.
+You already know what options are and maybe you’ve even traded some options and know what options to buy in different situations but now it’s time to learn about option spreads.
 Albert Einstein once said: «keep things simple, but not simpler».
 What he means is it’s good to keep things simple but you can’t make everything simpler than it actually is.

 Sometimes there may be doubts about the feasibility of studying option spreads because they seem to be complicated at first sight.

 I’m just going to keep it simple and stick to buying calls and puts.
 The more option strategies you know the more opportunities you can find while trading.

 Let’s figure out what exactly an option spread is.
 It’s simply the combination of two or more options.
 Instead of trading one option, you’re trading a combination of options.